Preparing for a Flood

 Relocate or properly dispose of household hazardous materials

 Move household hazardous materials to areas that are likely to remain dry during the flood.
 Some of these items include:

-MDH recommends the following steps if well owners think their well may flood:
+MDH recommends the following steps if well owners think that their well may flood.

 - Store a supply of clean water before taking the well out of service.